liatrio/liatrio-otel-collector/receiver/gitproviderreceiver/README.md

 - [x] Repository branch time
 - [x] Repository branch count
 - [x] Repository contributor count
+- [x] Repository pull request open count
-- [x] Repository pull request time
+- [x] Repository pull request open time
-- [x] Repository pull request merge time
+- [x] Repository pull request merged count
-- [x] Repository pull request approval time
+- [x] Repository pull request merged time
-- [x] Repository pull request deployment time
+- [x] Repository pull request approved time

 > Note: Some metrics may be disabled by default and have to be explicitly enabled.
 > For example, the repository contributor count metric is one such metric.
 This is